 Step 4: Generation

 Now the fun part.
 We take the retrieved chunks, build a prompt, and ask the LLM to answer using only the provided context.
-This is where the "augmented" in Retrieval-Augmented Generation happens.
+This is where the "augmented" in Retrieval-Augmented Generation happens — the model's generation is augmented with retrieved information.

 import OpenAI from "openai";